gokturkYandim98/StackOverflowSuggestBot/README.md

 As a fact, most developers face errors while coding and search for solutions on the Internet.
 This process, of course, requires manual human-effort and delays the production time.
 Our motivation is to reduce this development effort by automating the process of finding and suggesting existing solutions for compilation and syntax errors; thus saving time.
 To do so, we used 298.000 Stackoverflow Python Question-Solution set to train a Doc2Vec model and created 200 manual test data to evaluate our model.
-Finally, our model provided good suggestions with 59\% rate with a 79\% similarity score.
+Finally, our model provided good suggestions with a 59\% rate with a 79\% similarity score.

 [Our Jira page link can be found here](https://cs48000-team1.atlassian.net/jira/software/c/projects/CT/boards/1)